Je Joue Uma review: rumbly mid-sized vibrator

 Another reviewer’s experience

-It was befuddling to me, a supposed clitoral lightweight, that a rumblier vibe would take me longer.
+It was befuddling to me, a supposed clitoral lightweight, that a rumblier vibe would take me longer to orgasm.
 That is, until I read Emmeline Peaches’ reviews of Je Joue’s Uma and Mimi.
 In her review of the Je Joue Uma, Emmeline wrote:

 They have the same flittering, pulsating rhythm to them which I’ve never felt outside of the Je Joue line.
 These vibrations seem to combine deep, rolling pulsations (which have a rumbly feel to them) with gentler, rapid-fire quivers (which have a bit more buzz to them),